A few Questions have been asked and we think you ALL might be interested in the answers...

 Vermont Adaptive Ski and Sports, a non-profit,volunteer based organization which provides competitive and recreational athletic opportunities, equipment and instruction for people with disabilities.
 Your entry fee and all money raised during the event goes directly toward provision of these services.

 57. What do I need to know regarding Local Resident Sensitivity this year?

 The local landowners are extremely tolerant of us every year.
 We have been asked to reduce traffic and noise around the race course.
 We absolutely must keep the noise down at Silver Hill Meadow (our race start and finish) and keep event-related vehicles off of some specific roads.
 In an effort to maintain good relations with the local community, there will be some road closures with signage that say

 Road Closed to other than local residents

-Last year we revised the routes for participants getting to Silver Hill (see directions above), and the routes that Handler Crews use in getting to and between the various authorized Handler Access Aid Stations, in order to avoid the off-limits roads.
+In 2015 we revised the routes for participants getting to Silver Hill (see directions above), and the routes that Handler Crews use in getting to and between the various authorized Handler Access Aid Stations, in order to avoid the off-limits roads.